PeterCamilleri/CX16/quirks/negative.md

 And there it is.
 An algebraic proof of the two's compliment of a number.

-OK so now we see the special connection to our hero.
+OK so now let us see the special connection to our hero.
 You see, the 6502, more so than any other 8-bit chip has what you might call "naked" arithmetic.
 I say this because it let's a lot of it's internals hang out for all to see.
 You see in order to add data, you need to:

     clc       ; Clear the carry first
     adc #55   ; A = A + 55